-AMGA Single Pitch Instructor Exams
+AMGA Single Pitch Instructor Assessments

-The American Mountain Guide Association's (AMGA) Single Pitch Instructor (SPI) Course and Exam is considered the standard from rock leadership in single pitch environments.
+The American Mountain Guide Association's (AMGA) Single Pitch Instructor (SPI) Course and Assessment (Exam) is considered the standard from rock leadership in single pitch environments.
 Those who successfully complete the AMGA SPI Course and Exam have a significantly higher rate of success in finding employment in the outdoor climbing field.
 They also find improvements in their overall climbing leadership personally and professionally.

 The Exam is a minimum of 16 hours over a two-day period.
 During the Exam, participants will be tested on a range of skills related to anchor-building, site management, instruction, risk-management, climbing, rappeling, and rescue.
 Each participant will be asked to complete a comprehensive lesson plan and deliver a 15-minute lesson on a relevant topic at some point during the Exam.
 Feedback will be delivered during and following the course.
 The Exam is not designed with the idea of "doing things the AMGA way"--there is no AMGA way.
 Critical thinking and careful evaluation are critical.
 There are a variety of ways that most SPI tasks can be safely and efficiently accomplished--it is up to the Exam participant to determine an appropriate technique for the given situation and to efficiently and safely apply that technique.
 While this is an Exam, it is delivered in the spirit of continual learning, such that each participant can hope to learn new skills while demonstrating a solid grasp of the fundamentals, and will leave the course with many new ideas and skills useful to both their professional and personal climbing pursuits.